opf/openproject/docs/user-guide/wysiwyg/README.md

 > [!TIP]
 >
-> For more information on using macros take a look at this [blog article](https://www.openproject.org/blog/how-to-use-macros/).
+> For more information on using macros, take a look at this [blog article](https://www.openproject.org/blog/how-to-use-macros/).

 ### Autocompletion for work packages and users